22 LA County sheriff's recruits hit by vehicle during run

 WHITTIER, Calif.
-(AP) — Authorities say 22 Los Angeles County sheriff's recruits on a training run were hit by a vehicle and five were critically injured.
+(AP) — A vehicle struck 22 Los Angeles County sheriff's recruits on a training run around dawn Wednesday and five were critically injured, authorities said.

-County Fire Capt.
-Sheila Kelliher says a total of 23 people were injured, including the driver.
-In addition to the critically injured, there were four with moderate injuries and 14 with minor injuries.
+A total of 23 people were injured, including the driver, said Los Angeles County Fire Department spokesperson Capt.
+Sheila Kelliher.

-The crash occurred around dawn Wednesday in suburban Whittier.
-A Sheriff's Department statement says the recruits are part of an academy class.
+In addition to the five who were critically injured, there were four with moderate injuries and 14 with minor injuries.
+The driver was among those with minor injuries, she said.

-WHITTIER, Calif.
-(AP) — Multiple Los Angeles County Sheriff's Department recruits were struck by a vehicle early Wednesday, authorities said.
+The crash occurred around dawn Wednesday in suburban Whittier, where the department's STAR Explorer Training Academy is located.

-TV news helicopter broadcasts showed a large response of firefighters and ambulances in Whittier, a vehicle on a sidewalk as well as numerous individuals nearby in uniform workout clothes.
+TV news helicopter broadcasts showed a large response of firefighters and ambulances, a vehicle on a sidewalk as well as numerous individuals nearby in uniform workout clothes.

 People are also reading…